 Drink in the Cathedral Quarter

 Last on our list of activities for your 2 days in Belfast is to have a drink in the Cathedral Quarter.
-This is a region of Belfast that is famous for its bars and restaurants, and is the perfect location to end your trip.
+This is a region of Belfast famous for its bars and restaurants, and is the perfect location to end your trip.

 For some suggestions of where to go, take a look at our where to drink in Belfast section below.
 You can also take a beer bike tour, which sees you pedalling around the city and enjoying a beverage as you go.

-Map of 2 Day Belfast Itinerary
+Map of This 2-Day Belfast Itinerary

 Here’s a summary of this 2 day Belfast itinerary for quick reference: